Trisul Configuration File

 TrisulMode TAP This determines whether you run Trisul in raw packets mode or Netflow mode.TAP Processes all raw packets from the selected network adapters.NETFLOW_TAP Processes Netflow packets

-LicenseFile /usr/local/etc/trisul/LicenseKey.txt Location of the license file.
+LicenseFile /usr/local/etc/trisul-probe/LicenseKey.txt Location of the license file.

 Parameters Defaults Description